LCC-CIT/CS133JS-CourseMaterials/CS133JS_References.md

 ## Resources for Online Students

-[How to Navigate Moodle](http://bit.ly/LCC-MoodleNav) - A concise orientation to the Moodle LMS
+[How to Navigate Moodle](http://bit.ly/LCC-MoodleNav) - A concise orientation to the Moodle LMS.

-[Online Readiness Survey](http://bit.ly/LCC-Ready) - Assess yourself to find out how you can be more successful in any online course
+[Online Readiness Survey](http://bit.ly/LCC-Ready) - Assess yourself to find out how you can be more successful in any online course.

-[Online Readiness Mini-course](https://classes.lanecc.edu/course/view.php?id=93673) - Learn to succeed in any online course
+[Online Readiness Mini-course](https://classes.lanecc.edu/course/view.php?id=93673) - Learn to succeed in any online course.

-[How to join a Zoom meeting](https://support.zoom.us/hc/en-us/articles/201362193-How-Do-I-Join-A-Meeting-) - How to join the live stream of on-campus classes
+[How to join a Zoom meeting](https://support.zoom.us/hc/en-us/articles/201362193-How-Do-I-Join-A-Meeting-) - How to join the live stream of on-campus classes.